chrisvoo/mm/filemanager/README.md

 ```

 ### Issues
-* The watching utility does not work for DELETE events,
+* Docker context: the watching utility does not work for DELETE events,

 ## TODO
-- [X] A route for filemanager version
-- [x] Set logging level as env variable

 - [ ] DB Schema has been updated, reflect the changes in the models/tests

-### Scanner
-- [x] avoid Data truncation errors on upserts
-- [x] avoid out of range error on upserts
-- [ ] scan_op_error table empty.
-Consider writing partial results after a scantask is done
-- [x] Increase SQL client timeout to avoid "Statement cancelled due to timeout or client request"
-- [x] positiveNumberValidator: include number in the error message

 ## Resources